theonej/theonej.github.io/index.md

 ---
 # Outcome Based Framework for Software Delivery

-I have been working lately with several teams of geographically dispersed teams working on a large, distributed system for providing test execution environments at scale.
+I have been working lately with several geographically dispersed teams working on a large, distributed system for providing test execution environments at scale.

 One of the things I noticed at the beginning is that, due to the nature and history of the company, each team is very different in terms of skill, experience, culture and productivity.